 - A significant amount of time is required simply to maintain and prepare the field equipment for day-to-day sampling.
 Field equipment at the La Crosse Field Station consists of several boats designed for various types of sampling during all seasons (i.e., an electro-fishing boat, airboat, canoes, and various flat-bottomed boats and motors), various types of nets and dredges, seines, and electronic equipment including water quality meters and global positioning systems.

 - Additional duties are quite varied, but include data verification and analysis, writing reports/publications, conducting presentations at various professional scientific and interagency meetings, public relations, cooperative research, and additional monitoring activities.
-The WDNR's La Crosse Field Station also serves often as a testing ground for new procedures and applications prior to rolling them out to the other 5 upper Mississippi River state field stations (IL (2), IA, MN, MO) involved in the Long Term Resource Monitoring Program.
+The WDNR's La Crosse Field Station also serves often as a testing ground for new procedures and applications prior to rolling them out to the other 5 upper Mississippi River state field stations (IL (2), IA, MN, MO) involved in the Long Term Resource Monitoring element.

 Up to six long-term employees and up to four short-term employees at the WDNR's La Crosse Field Station collect and analyze seasonal and year-round data from Navigation Pool 8, the 23.3-mile reach of the Mississippi river between Lock and Dam 7 at Dresbach, MN, and Lock and Dam 8 at Genoa, WI.
 Some areas of adjacent pools 5 - 11 are also monitored.
 The data we collect using standard LTRMP, DNR and EMAP-GRE procedures is analyzed along with data collected by other field stations and aerial and satellite photography collected by federal partners such as the United States Geological Survey (USGS) and the U.S. Environmental Protection Agency (EPA).